russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/To-do List App, Pt. 6.md

 ![[Screenshot 2024-05-18 at 2.27.48 PM.png]]

 Notice that your project is likely listed as paused.
-If you click on your project to open it, you will see this message:
+If it is not, please [[To-do List App, Pt.
+6#Understanding JSON|proceed to the next section]] of this tutorial.
+If your database is paused, when you click on your project to open it, you will see this message:

 ![[Screenshot 2024-05-18 at 2.28.52 PM.png]]